-We are engaged in the design, construction, marketing and sale of new homes in markets in Texas, Arizona, Florida, Georgia, New Mexico, South Carolina, North Carolina, Colorado, Washington and Tennessee.
+We are engaged in the design, construction, and sale of new homes in markets in Texas, Arizona, Florida, Georgia, New Mexico, South Carolina, North Carolina, Colorado, Washington, Tennessee, Minnesota, Oklahoma, Alabama, California, Oregon, and Nevada.
 Our management team has been in the residential land development business since the mid-1990s.
-Since commencing home building operations in 2003, we have constructed and closed over 16,000 homes.
-During the year ended December 31, 2016, we had 4,163 home closings, compared to 3,404 home closings in 2015.
+Since commencing home building operations in 2003, we have constructed and closed over 28,000 homes.
+During the year ended December 31, 2018, we had 6,512 home closings, compared to 5,845 home closings in 2017.